FX-HAO/cache_associations/README.md

   has_one :profile
   cache_association :profile do
-    # put your cache name here
+    # Put your cache name here
+    #
+    # This is the default naming convention,
+    # so if you follow the naming strategy,
+    # you are free with providing the block
     [self.class.name, id, 'profile', update_at.to_i]
   end

+  # you do not need to provide a block to specify the cache
+  # name, this will provide you a default name composed of
+  # [reflection.klass.name, send(reflection.foreign_key)]
+  cache_global_association :profile

   def factorial_1000
     (1..1000).inject(:*)